 20. Certain educational aides who are employed in the State of Texas may be exempted from payment of tuition and fees.

 A student who drops a course or withdraws from the university within certain time periods may be entitled to a partial refund of tuition and fees.
 These refunds are calculated according to the category and time schedule listed below.
 Delinquent payment fees, late registration charges, publication fees, fees for student ID and installment handling fees are non-refundable.
 Any financial obligation to UNT must be resolved before any refunds will be made.

-Refunds are made for any course dropped through the 12th class day for the long semester and through the 4th class day in the summer.
+Refunds are made for any course dropped through the 12th class day for the long semester, through the 4th class day in the summer or through the 2nd class day in a mini-mester.
 The semester's first class day is always the first official university day of classes and not the first day of an individual's class.